HO-CTO/sre-monitoring-as-code/example-apps/sre-demo-nodejs-app/README.md

 Once built, the application can be run using the following command:

 ```
-docker run -ti -p 8081:8081 sre-demo-node-app
+docker run -ti -p 8081:8080 sre-demo-node-app
 ```

-Navigate to http://localhost:8081 and the application should serve a simple HTML page for testing purposes.
+Navigate to http://localhost:8081/metrics and you should be able to see your metrics in a prometheus format.

 ## How to integrate with MaC